rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-12-7eb4ee48c72bc38c-listing-of-new-securities-of-mudunuru-limited.md

 stocks:
 - MUDUNURU
 tags:
+- conversion
+- equity
 - listing
-- equity-shares
-- preferential-allotment
-- warrant-conversion
-- mudunuru-limited
+- preferential-issue
 title: Listing of New Securities of Mudunuru Limited
 ---